Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7preclass.md

 **Goal-1** Help you select your project’s topic.
 If you make a good decision, then the rest of your project work will also be pretty good!

 **Goal-2** Enable you with three skills that are needed for an excellent project.
-These skills are tools for “communicating”, “storytelling”, and “performing”.
+These skills are tools for “communicating,” “storytelling,” and “performing.”

 _______________________________________________________________________